 [26:54] At the time, it was a very new community doing what we call discipline‑based educational research.
 I’ve been a part of that group from the start.
 It’s been a pleasure to see how much I think we’ve grown as a group to hopefully do better and better work.

-Bryan: [27:19] I guess your question before focused on courseware.
-I talked a lot about Modified Mastering that Pearson uses, but I would say another…I don’t know if it’s another technology per se because it’s still kind of run in contents over in a syllabus for a platform.
+Bryan: [27:23] I guess your question before focused on courseware.
+I talked a lot about Modified Mastering that Pearson uses, but I would say another…I don’t know if it’s another technology per se because it’s still kind of running content around a syllabus through a platform.

 [27:40] We have put a lot of time and effort and some resources in the last couple of years into looking at open education resources with the goal in mind to reduce the cost of the experience to students without reducing the quality of the experience.